-The spirit and intent of treaties as understood by First Nations are sacred relationships between two groups and the Creator, yet treaties as understood by the original inhabitants of this land continue to be unfilled.
+The spirit and intent of treaties were understood as sacred agreements between two groups and the Creator, yet treaties as understood by the original inhabitants of this land continue to be unfilled.
 A false sense of trust was built only as a colonization tactic to secure violent control over the land and way of life of Indigenous Peoples.
-Whether or not a Nation entered a Treaty with the Crown, all First Nations, Métis, and Inuit Peoples have had relationships with colonial newcomers, and typically that relationship was based on the newcomers' paternalistic and Eurocentric values that demeaned Indigenous Peoples even though Indigenous Peoples way of life contributed to the survival of the original colonizers that came to these lands..
+Whether or not a Nation entered into a Treaty with the Crown, all First Nations, Métis, and Inuit Peoples have had relationships with settlers, and typically that relationship was based on the newcomers' paternalistic and Eurocentric values.